jklina/exposition/README.markdown

 * Mount the engine by adding `mount Exposition::Engine, at: "/blog"` to the routes file.
 You can also mount the engine to your project's root by adding `mount Exposition::Engine, at: "/"` instead.
 * Install the migrations by running rake exposition:install:migrations
 * Run the migrations `rake db:migrate`
-* Add an admin user by using the Rails console `Exposition::User.create!(name: 'Johnny Appleseed', email: 'johnny@appleseed.com', password: 'secret', password_confirmation: 'secret')`
+* Add an admin user by using the Rails console `rails exposition:create_user`
 * Set the values in the en.yml file to your liking

 Customization
 -------------

-I have a very basic and boring starter theme in place.
-Feel free to make it your own, or use it.
-The project uses [thoughtbot's SASS libraries](http://bourbon.io/ "Bourbon").
+There currently is no theme in place, so the views will have to be styled themslves.

-* Frontend styles and markup are where you would expect them to be.
+* Frontend views are where you would expect them to be.
 So:
-  * app/assets/stylesheets/exposition
   * app/views/layouts/exposition/application.html.haml
   * app/views/exposition